I’ve been a director at The Search Initiative a while now. We’ve had some crazy results for a whole bunch of clients – all in very different niches.

 Since starting TSI’s organic seo services, I’ve realized that working with my own sites is hugely different from working with clients; especially if the website has weak foundations.

 I know how I want my money sites to look, so I build them using rigorous attention to detail.
-But if you take a website that’s developed by somebody else without a certain level of SEO knowledge – there’s normally quite a lot of on-site and off-site to fix.
+But if you take a website that’s been developed without a certain level of SEO knowledge – there’s normally quite a lot of on-site and off-site to fix.

 Here’s how my team broke down the initial analysis: